 When you make something twice in two days and it disappears every single time you make it then you know the recipe is a keeper!
 This is my story with this Coconut Sweet aka homemade Toasted Coconut Flakes.
 These are Toasted Coconut Flakes made from fresh coconut and they are insanely delicious!

 My hands forget discipline when this thing is in the house.
 I mean, I start eating it when I am still making it.
 I grab some of the hot one straight off the pan then I weep a little because of how good it is.
 Coconut sweet, how I love thee!

-Coconut sweet is a popular snack in Cameroon which is made by cutting coconut into shreds then gently toasting it until brown and crispy.
-It is homemade coconut flakes at it’s finest – crispy perfectly coconutty and sweet.
+Coconut Sweet is a popular snack in Cameroon which is made by cutting coconut into shreds then gently toasting it until brown and crispy.
+It is homemade Toasted Coconut Flakes at it’s finest – crispy perfectly coconutty and sweet.

 In Cameroon, this is mostly eaten as a snack just as it is but it can equally easily be incorporated into desserts.
 Use it as a topping for ice cream or yogurt.
 Use it to coat frosted cakes.
 Use it in your crepe or pancake batter.
 Use it while baking cupcakes, cakes or muffins.
 OR enjoy as it is.
 Really, just enjoy it as it is.